Biking Canada’s Cabot Trail, a slice of wild!

 The biggest question, and one that locals will debate heatedly, is the various merits to cycling the trail counter clockwise (“best scenery at the end, wind at back”) vs. clockwise (cyclist gets a great view being next to the view!) and..
 Either way, you won’t be disappointed, even in atmospheric rain and fog, like I saw it one visit, where the spruce trees had stark and ghostly silhouettes.
 Views from the road are breath taking, with magnificent forests (saturated in colour in late autumn), stunning ocean vistas and wild inlets.
 If lucky you may glimpse porpoises and humpback, minke, and pilot whales in migration.
 It is a popular attraction with several north coast companies offering whale-sighting trips until mid autumn.

 A good 5 days cycle takes you around the Cabot Trail’s entirety and is filled with some awe inspiring (or hernia inducing) climbs of 10% plus and impressive panoramas.
-This 298km (185-mile) ride will put hair on your chest but is definitely worth the feather in your cycle helmet.
+This 298km (185-mile) ride will put hair on your chest with some extended 10% climbs but is definitely worth the feather in your cycle helmet.

 Not only is there wonderful scenery and outdoor activities, but due to an often rough winter, many Cape Bretoners have opportunity to perfect their talents for crafts.
 Rug hooking, folk woodcarving, baking and pottery are common traditions and around the route there are piles of antique shops and studios.
 Cheticamp supports the Dr. Elizabeth Lefort Gallery, which show cases her sumptuous woven tapestries, some owned by the Vatican, past U.S. President Bush and Queen Elizabeth.
 Also worth visiting, is Baddeck, on the east side.